 Waiver emergency services (outreach) shall be defined as the initial call requesting outreach and the immediate on-site crisis support for situations in which the individual's presence in their home or program is at risk due to the display of challenging behaviors that occur with intensity, duration, and frequency, that endangers his/her safety or the safety of others or that results in the destruction of property.
 The outreach service must be face-to-face with the participant for at least a portion of the visit.
+Outreach is available to waiver participants of any age.

-Waiver emergency services (crisis shelter) shall be defined as emergency out-of-home placement of individuals in need of intensive intervention in order to avoid institutionalization or more restrictive placement and in order to return to the current or a new living situation once stable.
-Waiver emergency services (crisis shelter) shall include discharge planning at the point of admission.
+Waiver emergency services (Out-of-Home Stabilization or OHS) shall be defined as emergency out-of-home placement of individuals in need of intensive intervention in order to avoid institutionalization or more restrictive placement and in order to return to the current or a new living situation once stable.
+Waiver emergency services (OHS) shall include discharge planning at the point of admission.

-This benefit is primarily focused on services for adults.
+Out-of-Home Stabilization is focused on services for adults.